slippery39/shayne-website-2021/src/articles/post-mortem-pokemon/post-mortem-pokemon.md

 - React Hooks could be fine to use for user interfaces in games, but we might want to use an actual game engine if we plan on making a full game.

--I wish I had kept track of my total hours worked
+- I wish I had kept track of my total hours worked